 That allowing the child to stay at the school would seriously damage the welfare and/or education of the child, or that of other pupils at the school.

 A permanent exclusion is usually issued when an incident is exceptionally serious.
 This may be, for example, because the child has:

 Threatened or used serious violence against a teacher, other member of staff or pupil

 Carried out an act of sexual abuse or assault

 Supplied illicit drug(s)

 Been found to be carrying a weapon

 A child should never be excluded for committing minor incidents, such as failing to complete homework, for being late, breaches of school uniform rules, or for poor academic performance.
 A child should not be excluded as punishment for the behaviour of their parents, for example, if the parents fail to attend a scheduled meeting about their child.
 It is also never appropriate to exclude a child who is being bullied by sending them home for their own protection.
 Similarly, it is not lawful for a child to be ‘informally excluded’, by being sent home to calm down, for example.

-What About SEN children or those with disabilities?It is illegal to exclude a child on the ground of his or her disability.
+It is illegal to exclude a child on the ground of his or her disability.
 Schools should avoid sending SEN children home other than in exceptional situations.